Homewood High School: Waldrop Stadium

 Waldrop Stadium, in Homewood, Alabama (Bob Newton Field) is the home of the Homewood Patriots.
 The field is named after former head football coach Bob Newton, who led the Patriots to their five 5A wins.
 The stadium is home to the football, soccer, flag football, and track and field teams.

 Football

-Homewood won the class 4A state championship in 1974 and the class 5A state championships in 1995, 2000, 2002, 2004, and 2005.
+Homewood won the class 4A state championship in 1974 and the class 5A state championships in 1995, 2000, 2002, 2004, and 2005, however Homewood also lost the state championship four times; to Gadsden in 1986, Blount in 1990, Benjamin Russell in 2001, and Briarwood in 2003.

 Patriot Marching Band

 The Homewood High School Patriot Marching Band is a large marching ensemble made up of students from Homewood High School.
 Nearly half of the high school's students participate in the band program as instrumentalists, dancers, flag corps members, or as managers.

 The Homewood High School Patriot Marching Band participated in the 2018 Macy's Thanksgiving Day Parade, the ninth time it has performed in the parade, more times than any school from outside of the New York area.
 The band also participated in the 2022 Rose Parade, in Pasadena, California.
 This was the fifth time that this band has performed in this parade, which is more than any other band from Alabama.
 Accompanying the band during performances is the Star Spangled Girls' dance line and the Patriot Guard.

 It has participated in many national and international events, listed below: